mjuarez4/ssl-hugo/content/authors/AlexanderRose/_index.md

 ---
 # Display name
-title: Alex Rose
+title: Alexander Rose

 # Username (this should match the folder name)
 authors:
-  - AlexRose
+  - AlexanderRose

 # Is this the primary user of the site?
 superuser: false